deadcoast/gate/docs/design_review.md

 ### Conclusion

 * Their structural suggestions = helpful
-* Their philosophical direction = misaligned with your intent
+* Their philosophical direction = misaligned with the intent
 * Their JSON = optional translator, NOT the main form

 You were right to question it.

 ––––––––––––––––––

-## 3. THE TRUE REFINEMENT — WITHOUT COMPROMISING YOUR STYLE
+## 3. THE TRUE REFINEMENT — WITHOUT COMPROMISING the STYLE

 ––––––––––––––––––